 Dan Boneh heads the applied cryptography group at the Computer Science department at Stanford University.
 Professor Boneh's research focuses on applications of cryptography to computer security.
 His work includes cryptosystems with novel properties, web security, security for mobile devices, digital copyright protection, and cryptanalysis.
 He is the author of over a hundred publications in the field and a recipient of the Packard Award, the Alfred P. Sloan Award, and the RSA award in mathematics.
 Last year Dr. Boneh received the Ishii award for industry education innovation.
 Professor Boneh received his Ph.D from Princeton University and joined Stanford in 1997.

 Jonathan Padilla is a founding member of the Stanford Future of Digital Currency Initiative and currently serves as Deputy Director.
 Over the past four years he has dedicated his energy to the revolution occurring in fintech and blockchain.
 His work on digital asset regulation has been used by the Financial Stability Board and earned him a spot on the 2018 List of Forbes 30 Under 30 in Law and Policy.
-Outside of his role at the Initiative, he leads blockchain strategy at PayPal where he heads up that firm’s Blockchain Research Group.
-In the past he has advised major tech firms on the regulatory landscape and macro level trends impacting blockchain.
+Outside of his role at the Initiative, he lead blockchain strategy at PayPal where heading up that firm’s Blockchain Research Group.
+Prior to that, he has advised major tech firms on the regulatory landscape and macro level trends impacting blockchain.
 He has also consulted for Fortune 100 firms on integration of blockchain technology to their operations on both supply chain logistics and finance.
 Jonathan graduated from Harvard College with a degree in government and from Oxford University’s Blavatnik School of Government with a Masters of Public Policy as a Startup Nation Scholar with a full scholarship.
 He was a 2018 Schwarzman Scholar at Tsinghua University where he earned a Masters in Economics and Management.
 There he wrote his thesis on blockchain and cryptocurrency regulation.

 Atticus Francken is a native of Illinois and a serial entrepreneur with multiple successful ventures spanning energy, education, and fintech.
 He co-founded his first venture in college, which still operates today.
 This includes a depth of work in renewable energy finance and development.
 In addition, Atticus has deep experience in public policy, serving in roles at the White House and Federal Reserve Board of Governors.
 He has also served in institutional investment roles, including Ullico and as Vice President at CleanCapital.
 As a founding member of the lab, he will be working on commercialization of new technologies, partnerships, public policy, and interfacing with central banks and multilateral institutions.
 Atticus graduated from the George Washington University in Washington, DC with a degree in Economics and Mathematics and is an incoming Schwarzman Scholar at Tsinghua University.